open-mmlab/mmsegmentation/docs/tutorials/new_modules.md

 ## Develop new components

-We basically categorize model components into 4 types.
+There are mainly 2 types of components in MMSegmentation.

-- backbone: usually stacks of convolutional network to extract feature maps, e.g., ResNet, MobileNet.
+- backbone: usually stacks of convolutional network to extract feature maps, e.g., ResNet, HRNet.
 - head: the component for semantic segmentation map decoding.

 ### Add new backbones